 Oral Tissues I will encompass an in-depth study of the areas of dental terminology, tooth morphology, and tooth tissues.
-The course includes both didactic and activity sessions to facilitate learning and retention of the concepts; 2 hours of lecture, 2.5 hours activity session per week.
-Prerequisite: None
+The course includes both didactic and activity sessions to facilitate learning and retention of the concepts; 2 hours of lecture, 2.5 hours laboratory per week.
+Corequisite: DHY 1011